keakon/golog/README.md

 ```

 The `ConcurrentFileWriter` is designed for high concurrency applications.
 It is about 140% faster than `BufferedFileWriter` at 6C12H by reducing the lock overhead, but a little slower at single thread.
-**Note**: The order of logging records from different cpu cores within each 0.1 second are random.
+**Note**: The order of logging records from different cpu cores within each 0.1 second is random.

 ## Benchmarks